-HIV prevention Because is implemented by various organizations which have various resources, it needs integration coordination. synchronization so that the HIV program implemented in Bali is in accordance with the Governor's vision and mission.
-In line with the Local Regulation No. 3 of 2006 Chapter III, HIV/AIDS prevention in Bali is under the authority of the Governor of Bali and is coordinated by BPAC in its daily operations.
+HIV Because prevention implemented by various organizations with various resources, coordination. integration, and synchronization that HIV needed SO the program implemented in Bali follows the Governor's vision and mission.
+In line with Local Regulation No. 3 of 2006 Chapter III, HIV/AIDS prevention in Bali is under the authority of the Governor of Bali and is coordinated by BPAC in its daily operations.
 In any activities related to HIV prevention, the BPAC is responsible to coordinate, integrate, and synchronize those activities conducted by organization in Bali whether-conducted by the government organization or private sector such as NGOs.
-As stated by one of the senior staff of BPAC Bali, BPAC has very strong regulatory support and is placed bureaucratically under People's Welfare Bureau as its parent organization:
+As stated by one of the senior staff of BPAC Bali, BPAC has very strong regulatory support and is bureaucratically placed under People's Welfare Bureau as its parent organization:

-"Local Regulation No. 3 of 2006 is the basis for the establishment of Bali AIDS Commission, in where CHAPTER III specifically stated AIDS that the Prevention Commission is responsible to assist the duties and functions of the Governor who has the authority to carry various HIV/AIDS prevention program."
+"Local Regulation No. 3 of 2006 is the basis for the establishment of Bali AIDS Commission, in where CHAPTER III stated specifically that the AIDS Prevention Commission is responsible to assist the duties and functions of the Governor who has the authority to carry prevention out various HIV/AIDS program."
 (BPAC Bali senior staff, Male).

 The coordination function is conducted through regular coordination meetings involving local government agencies members and NGOs.
-According to one of the representatives of the local government agencies, every government agency has their own agenda and the HIV prevention is not their main task; therefore, BPAC could run maximum efforts in carrying out its duty and function to coordinate and advocate AIDS prevention.
+According to one of the representatives of the local government agencies, every government agency has its own agenda and HIV prevention is not their main task; therefore, BPAC could run maximum efforts in carrying out its duty and function to coordinate and advocate AIDS prevention.

 "Indeed, I think that if the function is to be redirected into the coordination function, it really needs to be realized.
-Despite being supportive to each OPD, as was told earlier, we also have our priority program.
-However, if BPAC is able to be a coordinator, then we will be ready to support further."
-(Representative of OPD, male)
+Despite being supportive to each Local Organization Apparatus, as was told earlier, we also have our priority program.
+However, if BPAC can be a coordinator, then we will be ready to provide further support."
+(Representative of Local Organization Apparatus, male)

-The coordination process need to be improved as a mechanism to enhance the provincial and district AIDS commission's performance (Mahendra, 2019).
-Conducting formal meetings between BPAC, Regional AIDS Commission, and with other OPDs can improve communication between the AIDS commission and the government which leads to improvement of the coordination on HIV activities as well as to allocate the budget (Tambunan et al., 2020).
-The effort needs strong leadership, coordination capacity and the need to define roles and responsibilities among the members of the coordination structures, transparency, and communication as well as determination to encourage motivational sharing among stakeholders (Fauzi and Rahayu, 2019).
-However, from the point view of the NGOs and other government organizations, the BPAC might not yet fully implement its main duties and responsibilities.
-The function of BPAC is not as a program executor but as a coordinator, who is able to mobilize OPDs and NGOs to implement the action plan which was concluded in coordination with the central, city/district governments, professionals, universities and business sectors.
+The coordination process needs to be improved as a mechanism to enhance the provincial and district AIDS commission's performance (Mahendra, 2019).
+Conducting formal meetings between BPAC, the Regional AIDS Commission, and other Local Organization Apparatus can improve communication between the AIDS commission and the government which leads to improvement of the coordination on HIV activities as well as to allocate the budget (Tambunan et al., 2020).
+The strong leadership, effort needs coordination capacity and the need to define roles and responsibilities among the members of the coordination structures, transparency, communication as well as determination to encourage motivational sharing among stakeholders (Fauzi and Rahavu, 2019).
+However, from the point view of the government NGOs other and organizations, the BPAC might not yet fully implement its main duties and responsibilities.
+The function of BPAC is not as a program executor but as a coordinator, who is able to mobilize Local Organization Apparatus and NGOs to implement the action plan which was concluded in coordination with the central, city/district governments, professionals, universities and the business sectors.

-"So, our hope for HIV/AIDS prevention is indeed inseparable from the continuous coordination between BPAC and OPD, with frequent communication and discussion, and involving more OPDs so the Cultural Department can conduct outreach or counselling at that time.
-So, it needs more coordination, and frequently gathering and discussing this program. "(Representative of local agency, Male)
+"So, our hope for HIV/AIDS prevention is indeed inseparable from the continuous coordination between BPAC and Local Organization Apparatus, with frequent communication and discussion, involving more Local Organization Apparatus so the Cultural Department can conduct outreach or counseling at that time.
+So, it needs more coordination, and frequent gathering and discussing this program. "(Representative of local agency, Male)